 Baking soda, or sodium bicarbonate, is an alkaline substance helpful in managing pH levels.
 It helps neutralize acidic substances in and outside of the body.
 Because baking soda lowers the amount of acid in your stomach, it’s typically used for calming an upset stomach or curing indigestion.

-Baking soda also contains anti-inflammatory and antiseptic properties.
-This makes it an ideal ingredient in over-the-counter creams for skin irritation, bug bites, and mild rashes.
-Brushing your teeth with baking soda or baking soda-based toothpastes can help reduce the amount of harmful bacteria in your mouth and whiten your teeth.
+Brushing your teeth with baking soda or baking soda–based toothpastes can help reduce the amount of harmful bacteria in your mouth and whiten your teeth.
 It also freshens your breath.

 For acne breakouts, baking soda can help soothe inflammation and mild pain.
 It can be used as an exfoliant or added to current acne treatments to boost effects.
 However, it’s not recommended for everyday use.

-Doctors and researchers both suggest using clinical treatments for acne breakouts and other skin conditions, even if there have been some success stories.
 While there’s little research on baking soda’s effects on the skin specifically, this ingredient can do more harm than good.

 Some side effects of using baking soda on your skin and face include: